Keynote Speakers

 Dept. of Theology and Religion, University of Birmingham, Birmingham, UK

-Although my interests are varied, I am fundamentally a biblical scholar and literary critic who works on the reception and impact of the Bible, particularly in the contexts of its influence on society, its handling by Pentecostals and Evangelicals globally and its interpretation in music and the arts.
-My PhD, in the field of biblical ethics, provoked my interest in the role of the Bible as a resource for moral thinking and led me to a lifelong fascination in why people think religion and sacred texts are so important to them in making lifestyle choices and how faith commitments impact our interactions with and contributions to society and the public and political spheres.
+Prof. Andrew Davies is a distinguished biblical scholar and a literary critic who focuses on the reception and impact of the Bible, particularly in terms of its influence on society, its interpretation by Pentecostals and Evangelicals globally, and its representation in music and the arts.
+His PhD in biblical ethics sparked a deep interest in the role of the Bible as a resource for moral thinking, leading to a lifelong fascination with why religion and sacred texts hold such importance in shaping people’s lifestyle choices and how faith commitments influence interactions with society, as well as their contributions to public and political life.

-Recently this has resulted in many opportunities to reflect on the distinctive contribution that faith brings to leadership both in organisations and in civic life.
-I led the UK government’s pilot project for the professional development of religious leaders from 2019-20 and continue to work with UK government departments including the Ministry of Housing, Communities and Local Government and the Foreign, Commonwealth and Development Office to promote the understanding of religion in policy-related contexts.
-At the same time I have advised and supported a variety of faith communities (particularly in the UK, India and Australia) on their political and social engagement strategies.
+Recently, his work has provided opportunities to reflect on the distinctive contribution faith brings to leadership, both within organizations and in civic life.
+From 2019-2020, he led the UK government’s pilot project for the professional development of religious leaders, and he continues to collaborate with UK government departments such as the Ministry of Housing, Communities and Local Government and the Foreign, Commonwealth and Development Office to enhance the understanding of religion in policy-related contexts.
+In parallel, he has advised and supported various faith communities, particularly in the UK, India, and Australia, on their political and social engagement strategies.

-I now combine leadership of the Cadbury Centre and public engagement work with directing the University of Birmingham’s Master of Public Administration in Faith-Based Leadership and MA in Religion, Politics and Society programmes, whilst continuing to write and teach on cultural-critical approaches to the Bible, contemporary forms of Christian worship and expression (most notably including Pentecostalism) and more recently on faith-based (especially but not only Evangelical Christian) engagement in the fields of culture and social and public policy.
+Currently, he combines his leadership of the Cadbury Centre and public engagement work with directing the University of Birmingham’s Master of Public Administration in Faith-Based Leadership and MA in Religion, Politics, and Society programs.
+He continues to write and teach on cultural-critical approaches to the Bible, contemporary Christian worship (especially Pentecostalism), and more recently, faith-based, particularly Evangelical Christian, engagement in culture, social issues, and public policy.

 Prof. Dr. Pami Dua